wsprtv/wsprtv.github.io/docs/README.md

 ## License

-WSPR TV is open-source under the
+WSPR TV is licensed under the
 [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text)
 and can be used freely as long as the license conditions are met.
 In particular, the license requires that:

-- If any part of your project is derived from WSPR TV in any way, your entire project must also be open-source under AGPL-3.0.
+- If any part of your project is derived from WSPR TV in any way, your entire project must also be licensed under AGPL-3.0.
 - All components of your project must be AGPL-3.0 compatible.
 For example, you cannot use MapBox JS mapping libraries because those are only available under proprietary licenses in recent releases.